adventuregamestudio/ags/iOS/README.md

 iOS SDK 4.x.
 The project should build on Snow Leopard or Lion with either xcode 3.x or 4.x.

+iOS SDK 6: The armv7s architecture must be removed from the build targets because only armv7 libraries are included with this source code.

 ##Native 3rd party libraries